 Pursuant to the Non-Employee Directors Plan, each non-employee director of the Company receives an annual award of restricted shares of common stock on the date of the Company's annual meeting of shareholders.
 The number of shares granted to each non-employee director is based on the fair market value of a share of common stock on that date.
-There is no restriction on the right to receive dividends with respect to any of the restricted shares.
+There is no restriction on the right to vote or the right to receive dividends with respect to any of the restricted shares.